3 Days Online

 • Identify missing information that prevents test execution

-• Refine test cases to include clear steps, data, and expected results
+• Refine tests to include concrete steps, data, and outcomes

-• Translate tests into structured formats like Gherkin
+• Translate test intent into structured formats such as Given-When-Then

 Exercise